 |Kickstart your UPSC preparation now and complement it with the links given below:|

 A black box financial model, is a catch-all term used to describe a computer program designed to transform various data into useful investment strategies.

 In Economics, a black box is a system which can be viewed in terms of its input and output (vectors), without any knowledge of its internal workings or the possible interactions with the environment.
 Its implementation is opaque or black.

 Why Does Algorithmic Trading Need to be Regulated?

 India is one of the very few countries in the world which has mechanisms for controlling the misuse of algo trading.
 There are multiple reasons behind the need for regulation.

-- In order to minimize instances of misuse of automated trading systems.
+- To reduce the instances of misuse of automated trading systems.

-- India has also seen instances of flash crashes a few times, could be minimized.
+- India has also witnessed instances of flash crashes which could be minimized.

 What Percentage of the Market is Black Box Trading or Algorithmic Trading?

 The popularity of algorithmic trading or black box trading has grown by leaps and bounds.
 Couple of years back the share of algorithmic trading in India was estimated to be around 40% whereas in Developed economies like the US, it is more than 70%.
 In the world market the compounded annual growth rate was estimated to be around 10%.